prettier/vim-prettier/README.md

 A vim plugin wrapper for prettier, pre-configured with custom default prettier settings.

+By default it will auto format javascript files that have "@format" annotation in the header of the file.

 ### INSTALL

 Install with [vim-plug](https://github.com/junegunn/vim-plug), assumes node and yarn|npm installed globally.